 Once we were satisfied with our supplies (well, actually it started to rain, so we just decided we had enough), we headed home and got to work building our nest.

-I love the lesson plan I found here about nest building, although I found that Little Man didn’t have a lot of patience for trying to actually weave a nest together.
-Still, he thought it was great fun to shape it into a circle and then add Easter eggs.
-(Seriously, this kid cannot get enough of Easter eggs!
-We really need another holiday to switch his focus.)
+Little Man didn’t have a lot of patience for trying to weave together the materials into an actual, sturdy nest, but he did think it was great fun to shape it into a circle and then add Easter eggs.
+Seriously, this kid cannot get enough of Easter eggs!
+We really need another holiday to switch his focus.

 All in all, it was a great activity for Little Man.
 It encompasses literacy skills and STEM exploration, which are so important.
 Mostly, it gave both of us a better appreciation for how HARD it is to build a nest.
 I’m pretty impressed with those little birdies and their architectural abilities.